The Signals of Doomsday I: False Higgs vacuum decay signatures: Relativistic bubble-wall dynamics in a viscous medium and terminal velocity

-This estimate may be acceptable in the early universe or in cases where the bubble is produced inside stars.
-However, in more complicated situations where the bubble is created in the late universe in vacuum, and encounters stars, planets, and diluted interstellar and intergalactic gas during its expansion, more detailed numerical simulations are warranted.
+In the late universe, we have more complicated situations where the bubble is created in the late universe in vacuum, and encounters stars, planets, and diluted interstellar and intergalactic gas during its expansion, more detailed numerical simulations are warranted.
 After all, the bubble produces a large number of very high energy particles, so it is literally engulfed in its own plasma.
 Thus, precise calculations of the terminal velocity will be studied elsewhere, and we will instead consider several conservative values for illustration.